Zichang23/Zichang23.github.io/about.md

 ---
 ![](/images/1.png)

-I am a student in the Master's in Statistics program at NC State and I am located in Seattle, WA.
+I am a student in the Master's in Statistics program at NC State.
 This is my last semester.
 I really enjoy studying statistics!

 ### More Information